Written by Scott Dinsmore – Follow me on Twitter.

 Find your voice.
 Speak from the heart.
 Be vulnerable.
 When people visit your site, they are going to make a very fast decision whether to stay or not.
 Your content has to keep them there.
 They want to hear from you, not some generic top ten list generator.

 Blow people’s minds.
-Tie in ridiculous personal experiences and stories – like how I worked out with Tim Ferriss or bought an engagement ring form Warren Buffett.
+Tie in ridiculous personal experiences and stories – like how I worked out with Tim Ferriss or bought an engagement ring from Warren Buffett.
 Go out and have unique experiences and interact with passionate people and then bring it all back to your writing.

 Always be helping.
 Think of the things your readers most need help with.
 What expertise do you have to help folks?
 Constantly be thinking of ways to help people with real problems and do it in unique ways.
 Start with your problems.
 You’re likely not alone.